 Whatever your reasoning, I’m here to inspire your own DIY foot spa sesh.
-We’ll start at the very beginning.

 The Epsom soak will loosen dead skin and other unpleasantries, making it easier for you to scrub it all away.
 Sometimes I use a loofah, other times a pumice stone.
 My personal favorite, though (and this is somewhat of an indulgence) is Le Edge.
 It’s a multipurpose exfoliation tool.
-It’s disgusting–in a very satisfying way–to see what this thing scrapes off.
+It’s disgusting (in a very satisfying way) to see what this thing scrapes off.

-To further exfoliate your feet, make yourself a DIY sugar scrub.
+For more exfoliating power and an additional sensory experience, make yourself a DIY sugar scrub.
 I typically combine 1/4 cup sugar, 1/8 cup olive oil and a teaspoon of honey.
 Mix well and massage onto each foot and leg for about three minutes each.
 Afterward, rinse it all away.

-Lock in Moisture
+4. Lock in moisture